demisto/content/Packs/Microsoft365Defender/Integrations/O365DefenderSafeLinks/README.md

 ___
 The basic elements of a Safe Links policy are:

-- **The Safe Links policy**: Turn on Safe Links protection, turn on real-time URL scanning, specify whether to wait for real-time scanning to complete before delivering the message, turn on scanning for internal messages, specify whether to track user clicks on URLs, and specify whether to allow users to click trough to the original URL.
+**The safe links policy**: Turn on Safe Links protection, turn on real-time URL scanning, specify whether to wait for real-time scanning to complete before delivering the message, turn on scanning for internal messages, specify whether to track user clicks on URLs, and specify whether to allow users to click trough to the original URL.

-- **The safe links rule**: Specifies the priority and recipient filters (who the policy applies to).
+**The safe links rule**: Specifies the priority and recipient filters (who the policy applies to).
 The difference between these two elements isn't obvious when you manage Safe Links policies in the Microsoft 365 Defender portal:

-- When you create a Safe Links policy, you're actually creating a safe links rule and the associated safe links policy at the same time using the same name for both.
+When you create a Safe Links policy, you're actually creating a safe links rule and the associated safe links policy at the same time using the same name for both.

-- When you modify a Safe Links policy, settings related to the name, priority, enabled or disabled, and recipient filters modify the safe links rule.
-All other settings modify the associated Safe Links policy.
+When you modify a Safe Links policy, settings related to the name, priority, enabled or disabled, and recipient filters modify the safe links rule.
+All other settings modify the associated safe links policy.

-- When you remove a Safe Links policy, the Safe Links rule and the associated Safe Links policy are removed.
+When you remove a Safe Links policy, the safe links rule and the associated safe links policy are removed.

-- In Exchange Online PowerShell or standalone EOP PowerShell, you manage the policy and the rule separately.
+In Exchange Online PowerShell or standalone EOP PowerShell, you manage the policy and the rule separately.

 ## Commands
 You can execute these commands from the Cortex XSOAR CLI, as part of an automation, or in a playbook.